Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 Ensuring that GPX exports from Waterspeed are GPX-compliant will mean that the 4 existing GPX exports can replaced with a single GPX export in the longer term.
 To allow for a smooth transition to this single format an additional GPSAR export is also suggested, as described earlier.

-All of the changes are all relatively straightforward to implement, and validation of GPX files during development is extremely easy using [freeformatter.com](https://www.freeformatter.com/xml-validator-xsd.html).
+All of the changes are relatively straightforward to implement, and validation of GPX files during development is extremely easy using [freeformatter.com](https://www.freeformatter.com/xml-validator-xsd.html).
 Both of the exports described in the previous section (universal GPX and GPSAR) should pass the online validation.

 I hope this information is helpful, and I hope the Waterspeed developer(s) can find the time to implement these changes.